pavanp73/trackit/README.md

 For Developmenet purpose, I have created "development" branch which is active branch.
 Use this branch

-First pull the code from "development" branch.
+First pull the code from "master" branch.
 Create local repo of your own. add/modify code in your local.
 Push it to remote "development" branch.